-Writes or tells a fact with a topic stated and picture matches text, Uses letters to represent writing, Uses correct beginning sounds, Uses a complete sentence
+Writes or tells 2 facts with a topic stated and picture matches text, Uses letters to represent writing, Uses correct beginning and ending sounds, Uses a complete sentence

-This category is all about writing facts or information.
+• This category is all about writing facts or information.
 You can have your child watch a little video on YouTube or read them a book on a topic they enjoy, (cheetahs, volcanoes, snow, dinosaurs, the ocean, penguins, etc.).
-Have them write one sentence about something they learned.
+Have them write about something they learned.
 Encourage them to write any letters they can hear and know.
 Have them draw a picture to match their words.

+OPINION WRITING:

-OPINION WRITING: Writes or tells an opinion with a related reason and picture matches text, Uses letters to represent writing, Uses correct beginning sounds, Uses a complete sentence This category is all about writing an opinion such as, "I like ."
-Ask your child a question about something because that is their favorite or something they like.
+Writes or tells an opinion with a related reason and picture matches text, Uses letters to represent writing, Uses correct beginning and ending sounds, Uses a complete sentence

+• This category is all about writing an opinion such as, "I like \\\\\\ because \\\\\."
+Ask your child a question about something that is their favorite or something they like.
 (Ex: What is your favorite food, animal, season, sport, etc.").
 You can also give them two things to compare such as, "Do you like ice cream or cake the best?"
 Have them write one sentence stating their opinion with a reason.
 Encourage them to write any letters they can hear and know.
 Have them draw a picture to match their words.

+NARRATIVE WRITING:

-NARRATIVE WRITING: Writes or tells about an event with two details on a given topic and picture matches text, Uses letters to represent writing, Uses correct beginning sounds, Uses a complete sentence This category is all about writing personal stories or events.
-Give your child a prompt such as a vacation memory, a time they were scared, a birthday or holiday memory, etc. Have them write one sentence about what happened.
+Writes or tells about an event with three details on a given topic and picture matches text, Uses letters to represent writing, Uses correct beginning and ending sounds, Uses a complete sentence

+• This category is all about writing personal stories or events and fictional stories.
+Give your child a prompt such as a vacation memory, a time they were scared, a birthday or holiday memory, a superhero story, a princess story etc. Have them write a beginning, middle, and end to their short story.
 Encourage them to write any letters they can hear and know.
 Have them draw a picture to match their words.

+HANDWRITING:

-HANDWRITING: Writes name correctly, Copies letters correctly, Writes numbers I-IO correctly with no model Squirt shaving cream on a table and let your child write letters, numbers, or their name in the cream.
-Smooth it out to erase and Dump some salt on a cookie sheet and have your child write letters, numbers, or their name in it.
-Use pipe cleaners to have kids create letters or numbers.
-Write your child's name on a strip of paper and then cut each letter apart in a simple zigzag.
+Writes name correctly, Writes letters correctly with no model, Writes numbers I-20 correctly with no model

+- Squirt shaving cream on a table and let your child write letters, numbers, or their name in the cream.
+Smooth it out to erase and start again. - Dump some salt on a cookie sheet and have your child write letters, numbers, or their name in it. - Use pipe cleaners to have kids create letters or numbers. - Write your child's name on a strip of paper and then cut each letter apart in a simple zigzag.
 Mix up the letters and ask your child to put them back together in the right order.
-Then practice writing it on another piece of paper.
-Make letters and numbers using playdoh.
-LANGUAGE COMPONENTS: Uses at least ONE component: capital letter, spaces, and punctuation at the end Give your child a little notebook.
-Have them write one, short, simple sentence a day.
-After they have written their sentence, help them check their work for a capital letter, spaces between words, and a period at the end.
-Write a sentence for your child with just ONE component MISSING, (capital, spaces, or period).
-Play "what's wrong with my sentence?" and see if they can figure out which component is missing.
-Have them fix the sentence.
-Write a simple sentence for your child.
-Have them use a highlighter to find the capital, each space, and the period.
+Then practice writing it on another piece of paper. - Make letters and numbers using playdoh.

+LANGUAGE COMPONENTS:

+Uses at least TWO components: capital letter, spaces, and punctuation at the end